 As it became obvious America was destined to join the war that had consumed the world in the late 1930s, Steve Rogers became determined to do his part for the war effort.
 Continuously rejected due to his sickly stature, Steve was eventually found by Dr Abraham Erskine, and enlisted into the army under ‘Project: Rebirth’.
 Injected with a serum of Erskine’s own design, Steve was transformed into a super-soldier; his body and mind enhanced to the peak of human potential.
 But tragedy struck, as Erskine was assassinated, leaving Steve the first and only in the proposed wave of super-soldiers.
 Fighting on the front lines as Captain America alongside his sidekick Bucky Barnes, Steve was eventually lost at sea, and frozen for several decades.
 Eventually awakening in the modern era, Captain America returned to the spotlight as a symbol of hope and American power; his new mission – to protect both America and the world, from any and all threats as the leader of the Mighty Avengers!

-Comics: Avengers: Avengers World, The Last White Event, Adapt or Die!, Infinite Avengers, Time Runs Out, Civil War, Daredevil: Born Again, Infinity Gauntlet, Infinity, New Avengers: Everything Dies, The Ultimates: Super-Human
+Comics: AVENGERS: Avengers World, The Last White Event, Infinity, Adapt or Die!, Infinite Avengers, Time Runs Out, CAPTAIN AMERICA: Not My Captain America, CIVIL WAR, DAREDEVIL: Born Again, INFINITY GAUNTLET, NEW AVENGERS: Everything Dies, SPIDER-MAN: Straight Out of Brooklyn, THE ULTIMATES: Super-Human

 Real Name: Robert Bruce Banner

 Affiliation: The Avengers, The Defenders